Voices from Russia

 Yushchenko says that the Ukraine wishes to reach an Agreement with “the Mother Church of the Ecumenical Patriarchate”

-Bartholomew’s intent for the Church.
+Bartholomew’s intent for the Church is a new Unia.
 He must be stopped.

-In June 2007, Mr Yushchenko met Patriarch Bartholomew of the EP in Istanbul.
+In June 2007, Yushchenko met Patriarch Bartholomew of the EP in Istanbul.
 They discussed the formation in the Ukraine of “a united Local Church”.
-Bartholomew then transmitted is blessings to the entire Ukrainian people via Mr Yushchenko.
-Several years ago, one of the bishops of [a schismatic body in the Ukraine recognised by] the EP, “Archbishop” Vsevolod Maidansky of Skopelos, claimed during a meeting with Mr Yushchenko that the jurisdiction of the MP does not extend to the Kiev Metropolia.
-Responding to this statement, Patriarch Aleksei II of Moscow and all Russia said during an interview with Interfax-Religion that “this opinion affects not only the MP, but, also all other Local Churches.
-This can become a source for many conflicts that would have a perceptible impact on Orthodox unity and the position of Orthodoxy in the world”.
+Bartholomew then transmitted is blessings to the entire Ukrainian people via Yushchenko.
+Several years ago, one of the bishops of [a schismatic body in the Ukraine recognised by] the EP, “Archbishop” Vsevolod Maidansky of Skopelos, claimed during a meeting with Yushchenko that the jurisdiction of the MP doesn’t extend to the Kiev Metropolia.
+Responding to this statement, Patriarch Aleksei Ridiger of Moscow and all the Russias said during an interview with Interfax-Religion that “this opinion affects not only the MP, but also all other Local Churches.
+This can become a source for many conflicts that’d have a perceptible impact on Orthodox unity and the position of Orthodoxy in the world”.
 He warned Ukrainian leaders against bringing the EP into the church life of the Ukraine.

 Interfax-Religion